ai-cam/ai-cam.github.io/_posts/2025-09-23-from-prediction-to-prevention-how-ai-could-transform-children’s-mental-health-care.md

   - events
 image: /assets/uploads/anna-moore-blog.png
 ---
-Dr Anna Moore’s experience working as a child psychiatrist within the Child and Adolescent Mental Health Services (CAMHS) has convinced her that something has to change.
+Dr Anna Moore’s experience working as a child psychiatrist within the [Child and Adolescent Mental Health Services (CAMHS)](https://www.mind.org.uk/for-young-people/camhs/understanding-camhs/) has convinced her that something has to change.
 With mental health problems affecting more than one in five children and young people in England,  it’s a problem reaching near-epidemic proportions.
 Referrals have nearly doubled since the COVID-19 pandemic and resources have not kept pace with the rising demand.
 Young people are often waiting for many months before they are seen by a clinician and there are just not enough professionals to respond to the escalating need, with around 30% of posts in CAMHS currently unfilled, according to Dr Moore.

 “As a child psychiatrist, I am working with patients all the time” she says, “but I’m incredibly frustrated with the system I’m having to work in.
 The waiting lists are often many months to years long, and by the time I see patients, what they are facing is often so severe that it’s much harder to intervene helpfully.
 We are working in a system that just doesn’t have the capacity or the funding available to help people in the way that the evidence for best practice says we should.”

 As a clinician, Dr Moore admits she often feels powerless to make a difference.
-But her role as an Assistant Professor in Child Psychiatry and Medical Informatics in the Department of Psychiatry at the University of Cambridge has offered her – and her patients – a ray of hope.
+But her role as an Assistant Professor in Child Psychiatry and Medical Informatics in the [Department of Psychiatry](https://www.psychiatry.cam.ac.uk/) at the University of Cambridge has offered her – and her patients – a ray of hope.

 “AI and machine learning give me the potential to be able to help change the system,” she says.
 “We are currently designing and building the first digitally supported preventative pathway for children’s mental health and we’re doing that by using AI and digital tools to think about how we can streamline the pathways to access.”

-“As a clinician, I hope that by creating these new pathways, I’ll be working in a system that has the capacity to be able to give the patients access to what they need,” she adds.
-“This will also free up clinical teams so they can spend more time looking after children who have severe mental health needs and who need extra support.”

 ## Easing the pressure with AI-driven solutions